geocomPP/sdv/chapter.md

 data class divides the spatial information into different *slots* so the attribute and geometry data are stored separately.
 This makes handling spatial data in R efficient.
-For more detail on this topic, see "The structure of spatial data in R" in the on line tutorial.
+For more detail on this topic, see "The structure of spatial data in R" in the online tutorial.
 We will see in the next section that this complex data structure can be simplified in R using the `fortify` function.